morgangraphics/simple-superhero-service/README.md

 I needed a self-contained data service (no Database) for testing a number of different scenarios with a diverse and robust dataset that also contains some sparseness.

-Service runs on Node JS and Hapi.
+Service runs on Node and hapijs.

-The the service itself and data contained within service is useful for testing:
+The service itself and the data contained within service is useful for testing:

 * CORS configuration
 * Server configuration